OCWiC ACM-W Professional Chapter

 Engaging and empowering Ohio women in computing by building community, celebrating success, and illuminating possibility.

 Professional Chapters fit within the ACM-W established framework to provide a stepping stone between local chapters and the (inter)national organization.
-These community connections are reinforced by biannual regional Celebrations.
+Biannual regional Celebrations reinforce these community connections.
 Ohio is the home of the first ACM-W Professional Chapter, a proof of concept that may be replicated in other regions where Celebrations are already established.

 More to learn about OCWiC and ACM-W